Task-Force-338/WSHangman-py/README.md

 ```
 ### Client

 Run the Client.
-The game will loop forever until you ragequit.
-Don't worry.
-I'll make it so that you can quit the game without ragequitting.
-Check issue #1.
+Just call Python and call it a day.

 ```bash
 $ python3 client.py